Jacques Denker, DO

 Shelley Oliver, MD

-Dr. Shelley Oliver graduated from Wheaton College, Wheaton, Ill. in 2001 with degrees in chemistry and political science.
-After completing a year of laboratory research at Argonne National Lab, she went on to attend medical school at Southern Illinois University, Carbondale, Ill., completing her medical degree in 2006.
-She completed her residency in Orthopaedic Surgery in Grand Rapids, Mich.
-(GRMEP/MSU) in 2011.
-While in Grand Rapids, she assisted with team coverage at Grand Valley State University and several local high schools.
-She enjoys running, kayaking, and baking, and is looking forward to a year of Minnesota sports.
+Dr. Shelley Oliver graduated from Wheaton College, Wheaton, Illinois in 2001 with degrees in chemistry and political science.
+After completing a year of laboratory research at Argonne National Lab, she went on to attend medical school at Southern Illinois University, Carbondale, Illinois, completing her medical degree in 2006.
+She completed her residency in Orthopaedic Surgery in Grand Rapids, Michigan (GRMEP/MSU) in 2011.

 Charles Popkin, MD

 Dr. Charles Popkin earned his bachelor of arts degree in economics from Colgate University in 2000 where he graduated Cum Laude.
-He then completed his medical degree in 2005 from Tulane University in New Orleans, LA.
+He then completed his medical degree in 2005 from Tulane University in New Orleans, Louisiana.
 His residency was completed at the University of Miami/Jackson Memorial Hospital where he was administrative chief resident.
 Dr. Popkin provided physician coverage for the University of Miami football, baseball and women's soccer teams.
 He also served as team physician for Chaminade Madonna High School in Ft.
 Lauderdale, Florida.
-He was published in the American Journal of Sports Medicine, Sports Health, Orthopedics, Journal of Trauma and the American Journal of Public Health.
-Charles enjoys running, flag football and watching Minnesota Sports (Go Gophers!).
+He is published in the American Journal of Sports Medicine, Sports Health, Orthopedics, Journal of Trauma and the American Journal of Public Health.

 Joseph McCormick, MD